 Greece’s trade deficit fell by 5.2 percent (YoY) in April compared to a rise of 28.1 percent in March, data from the Hellenic Statistical Authority (ELSTAT) released on Friday showed.

 Greece’s official creditors have recently expressed at various levels their concerns about whether the country will be able to meet its fiscal commitments after adopting a new batch of expansionary measures last month, so it was no surprise that this issue was explored extensively in the latest post-programme surveillance report published by the European Commission.

-Greece’s seasonally adjusted (SA) unemployment rate stayed under 19 percent for a second consecutive month in September, coming to 18.6 percent compared to 18.9 percent in August, the Hellenic Statistical Authority’s (ELSTAT) data showed on Thursday.
+Greece’s seasonally adjusted (SA) unemployment rate stayed under 19 percent for an eighth consecutive month in March and came to 18.1 percent following a slightly downward revision of February’s rate to 18.4 percent, Hellenic Statistical Authority’s (ELSTAT) data showed on Thursday.

-Greece’s seasonally adjusted (SA) GDP grew by 1 percent quarter-on-quarter (QoQ) in the third quarter (Q3) of 2018, after an upwardly revised increase of 0.4 percent in the previous quarter, the Hellenic Statistical Authority (ELSTAT) provisional estimates revealed on Tuesday.
+Greece’s seasonally adjusted (SA) GDP increased by 0.2 percent quarter-on-quarter (QoQ) in the first quarter (Q1) of 2019 after a decline of -0.1 percent seen in Q4 2018, provisional estimates from the Hellenic Statistical Authority (ELSTAT) revealed on Tuesday.

 The European Commission is due to publish on Wednesday the third enhanced surveillance report, highlighting that recent fiscal interventions by the government have cast doubt over whether this year’s primary surplus target will be reached.